Fran99/stock-tax-analizer/README.md

 - `mocha`: Test framework for JavaScript and Node.js.
 - `chai`: Assertion library for Node.js and browsers.
 - `eslint`: Linting tool for identifying and fixing problems in JavaScript and TypeScript

-### Overview:
-Capital Gains is a command line application (CLI) that calculates how much tax you should pay based on the profit or losses of a stock market investment, written in TypeScript.

 ### System requirements:
 1. The program will accept arrays, each line representing stock market operations encoded in JSON.